CLICK HERE to watch the YouTube video.

 Standing Hip Flexor Stretch

-Place your hand on the wall for balance, and move one leg in front and one leg behind so you are in a lunge position.
-Stand on the ball of your back foot, lifting your heel up with a slight bend in your knee.
+Stand on the ball of your back foot, lifting your heel with a slight bend in your knee.
+Place your hand on the wall for balance, and move one leg in front and another behind so you are in a lunge position.
 Tighten up your abdominal area and shift your hip forward.
 Look for a light stretch in your quads and hip flexor area.
-This means you should feel the stretch in the front of your thigh and front of your hip area.
+This means you should feel the stretch in the front of your thigh and the front of your hip.